 present and future?
 Could the consequences of these unexpected events be

 knowledge and recourses be shared so that affected villages, cities or

 counties are revitalized through positive changes?
-After all, in the end always lies
+After all, in the end

 church connects the past with the future through faith and reflection,

-lifetime (from baptism, marriage to funeral) being celebrated here, it
+a lifetime (from baptism, marriage to funeral) being celebrated here, it

 is a symbol of birth, change and end of materiality through time.
 With

-the church being destructed itself, it becomes a metaphor for the end and the
+the church being destructed itself, it becomes a metaphor for the end

-the first level, providing flexible rooms for smaller gatherings.
+on the first level, providing flexible rooms for smaller gatherings.
+The